-Analysis | What’s up with Mitch McConnell’s brinksmanship on the debt ceiling?
+Analysis | What’s up with Mitch McConnell’s brinkmanship on the debt ceiling?

 McConnell’s stand risks putting Republicans — the party that likes to champion its fiscal conservatism — in the position of being okay with letting the federal government hit a dangerous financial situation.

-Republicans, however, say that because Democrats control all the levers of power in Washington and want to spend trillions of dollars, it’s on that party to figure out a way to raise the debt ceiling without GOP support.
+Republicans, however, say that because Democrats control all the levers of power in Washington and want to spend trillions of dollars, it’s on them to figure out a way to raise the debt ceiling without GOP support.

 To better understand what’s going on, let’s better understand the debt ceiling.